JacobNicolus/Onelogica_Assignment/README.md

 # Onelogica_Assignment
 This is the library made for onelogica and consists of fuctions for common algorithmic trading.

+##welldocumented lib..

 #### SMABacktester